juju-solutions/layer-cwr/README.md

 If the tests are successful this job could also release the bundle and the charms to the store.
 The job will run periodically (every 10 minutes), but you can also trigger the job via a webhook.
-The webhoock URL is shown in the `build-bundle` action's output and would require you to perform a POST request with at least an empty payload (compatible to the [GitHub Push Event Webhook](https://developer.github.com/v3/activity/events/types/#pushevent)).
+The webhoock URL is shown in the action's output and would require you to perform a POST request with at least an empty payload (compatible to the [GitHub Push Event Webhook](https://developer.github.com/v3/activity/events/types/#pushevent)).

-The `build-bundle` action requires you to have a `ci-info.yaml` file in your bundle repository.
-Here is an example of how that yaml should look like:
+The `cwr-bundle` action requires you to have a `ci-info.yaml` file in your bundle repository.
+An example yaml should look like:

 ```
 bundle: